- March 9

 This comprehensive seminar is designed to promote understanding and compliance with Arizona documentation and practice management standards as defined in the Arizona physical therapy statutes and rules.

 Participants will learn to distinguish the components of adequate patient records and analyze clinical situations for compliance with Arizona standards.
 By the end of the course, participants will learn to apply an audit tool to assess clinical documentation and interpret the adequacy of their own patient records.

 Ms. Hiller was the Investigator and Compliance Specialist for the Arizona State Board of Physical Therapy from 1999-2009.
 She has developed educational programs for students and practitioners and has spoken locally and nationally about ethical and legal practice, patient rights and welfare, regulatory standards and professional practice in physical therapy.

-Ms. Donahue is the current Investigator and Compliance Specialist for the Arizona State Board of Physical Therapy.
+Ms. Donahue is the Executive Director / Investigator for the Arizona State Board of Physical Therapy.
 She has presented locally and nationally on topics in clinical physical therapy and legal compliance in Arizona.
 Ms. Donahue is a practice owner, clinician and educator in movement science.